Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

-In this section we give the asymptotics of the mean of $X_n(z)$.
+In this section, we give the asymptotics of the mean of $X_n(z)$.
 Such type of estimates is now well known, and can for instance be found in Bai and Silverstein book \cite{BaiSil} for either Wigner matrices or Wishart matrices with $\kappa_4=0$.
-We refer to \cite[Theorem 9.10]{BaiSil} for a precise statement.
+We refer to \cite{BaiSil}, Theorem~9.10, for a precise statement.
 In the more complicated setting of $F$-matrices, we refer the reader to \cite{Shu}.
-In the case where $\kappa_4\neq 0$, the asymptotics of the mean have been computed in \cite{Najim} and \cite{bai2010}. \bp Let $z\in \C\setminus \R_+ \cap \{Z \in \C, \Im Z \geq 0\}$.
-Under the hypothesis (\ref{expdecay}), we have
+In the case where $\kappa_4\neq0$, the asymptotics of the mean have been computed in \cite{Najim} and \cite{bai2010}.